canonical-web-and-design/tutorials.ubuntu.com/tutorials/install-ubuntu-server/install-ubuntu-server.md

 ## Overview
 Duration: 0:01

-Ubuntu server is Ubuntu tailored for networks and services, and it's just as capable sharing files on your home network as it is running a 50,000 render farm.
+Ubuntu Server is Ubuntu tailored for networks and services, and it's just as capable sharing files on your home network as it is running within a Hadoop cluster.

-Unlike the desktop version of Ubuntu, Ubuntu Server does not include a graphical installation program.
+Unlike the installation of Ubuntu Desktop, Ubuntu Server does not include a graphical installation program.
 Instead, it uses a console menu-based process.
-If you'd rather install the desktop version, take a look at our [Install Ubuntu desktop](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-deskto) tutorial.
+If you'd rather install the desktop version, take a look at our [Install Ubuntu desktop](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop) tutorial.

-This guide will be a brief overview of the installation from either a DVD or a USB flash drive, suitable for anyone with an interest in running their own server.
+This guide will provide an overview of the installation from either a DVD or a USB flash drive, suitable for anyone with an interest in running their own server.
 For a more detailed guide on Ubuntu Server's capabilities and its configuration, take a look at our [Ubuntu Server help documentation](https://help.ubuntu.com/lts/serverguide/installation.html
 ).

 ![screenshot](https://assets.ubuntu.com/v1/fcc62c28-server-welcome.png)